 Social networking sites like Pinterest and Instagram also using images to connect the interesting users around the world.
-Hence, it is a potential opportunity for webmasters to optimize the images in their site for search engines and pull traffic from it.
+Hence, it is a potential opportunity for webmasters to optimize images on their site for search engines and pull traffic from it.

 2. Alternative Text (Alt attribute)

 Providing alternate text to images is the most important thing you need to ensure.
 HTML alt attribute allows you to provide an alternate text for an image within <img> tag as “<img src=”image.jpg” alt=”SEO For Images”>”.

 Alt text is useful in two scenarios – one is for the browser support and the other is for search engines.
 When a browser does not support your image for whatsoever reason, it will display the alt text instead of an image.
 This will help users to understand the possible image supposed to be displayed and continue reading without much disruption.
 Below is an example of the broken image showing alt text on the browser.